Boscia.jl: A review and tutorial: The Boscia framework

-If the problem in \eqref{eq:blmo} can be computed efficiently via a combinatorial algorithm, the bound management is handled by the framework and only the computation of the bounded extreme point and a feasibility check for non-bound constraints have to be implemented.
+If the problem in \eqref{eq:blmo} admits to an efficient combinatorial algorithm, the bound management can be handled by the framework itself and only the computation of the bounded extreme point and a feasibility check for linear constraints have to be implemented.
+The package already contains several such simple LMOs, for example for the cube, the box and the simplex.
+The solver then only requires the set of integer variables and, if applicable, their global bounds.
 For an example, we refer the reader to \cref{sec:Examples:NetworkDesign}.

-The user can also implement the full interface of the LMO, an example is given in \cref{sec:Examples:GraphIsomorphism} for the graph isomorphism, in which the LMO computes a linear assignment with the Hungarian algorithm.
-This is quite extensive and only recommended if the bound management is performance-critical.
+If the bound management is performance-critical, because, for example, bound changes have direct effects on internal structures, it is advisable to implement the full LMO interface.
+One such example is the Birkhoff polytope as shown in the example in \cref{sec:Examples:GraphIsomorphism}.
+The corresponding LMO can be found in the \texttt{CombinatorialLinearOracles.jl} package \citep{CLOraclesGitHub} which also includes LMOs for other combinatorial polytopes such as the matching polytope.

 Each approach balances ease of implementation with computational performance, allowing users to choose the most appropriate method based on their specific problem structure and computational requirements.